Key Takeaways From The Blog

 Key Features of Java 8

 - Method References: A shorthand notation of a lambda expression to call a method.
-It simplifies code by allowing existing methods to be referenced directly.
+It simplifies code by allowing existing processes to be referenced directly.

 Example: